MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-DlpComplianceRule.md

 ### -Quarantine
 This parameter specifies an action or part of an action for the rule.

 The Quarantine parameter specifies an action that quarantines messages.
+Valid values are:

-In Microsoft 365, messages are delivered to the hosted quarantine.
+- $true: The message is delivered to the hosted quarantine.
+- $false: The message is not quarantined.

 ```yaml
 Type: Boolean